Plane Hamiltonian Cycles in Convex Drawings: Stars and cycles

-Even though we used the geometric notion of convexity in the argument above, the result does not generalize to convex drawings because we cannot extend edges in that setting.
-And indeed prescribing two edges is in general not possible in convex drawings: \Cref{fig:not2prescribededges} shows a drawing of $K_8$ with two prescribed edges $e$ and $e'$ (highlighted red) which are not contained in a plane Hamiltonian path.
-Let $S$ be the set of four vertices which are not incident to any red edge.
-Each vertex in $S$ is incident to only three edges that are not crossed by a red edge and these three edges are all adjacent to a red edge.
-Hence, in a plane Hamiltonian path containing the red edges, each vertex of $S$ is an end-vertex of the path or it is the unique vertex of $S$ between the two red edges.
-This is a contradiction because $|S|=4$.
+Even though we only used a basic notion of left and right in the argument above, the result does not generalize to convex drawings because we cannot extend edges in that setting.
+And indeed prescribing two edges is in general not possible in convex drawings.

+\begin{lemma} For every $n \geq 8$, there exists an h-convex drawing $\mathcal{D}$ of $K_n$ and non-crossing independent edges $e$ and $e'$ in $\mathcal{D}$ such that no plane Hamiltonian path contains $e$ and $e'$. \end{lemma}